pandastrike/haiku9/README.md

 #### registerFormatter(spec, formatter)

 Register a formatter.
 The spec is an object with `to` and `from` properties.
 The `formatter` is a function.
-The formatter function should return an Evie event channel.
+The formatter function should return a promise.

 ##### Example